justonpoints/koa-bookshelf-api-starter/README.md

 # koa-bookshelf-api
-Koa Bookshelf passport starter files
+Koa with Bookshelf and Passport starter files

 install : node, postrges(create a database)